BabyLM's First Constructions: Causal probing provides a signal of learning: Related Work and Discussion

 \section{Related Work and Discussion}

-Prior work on grammatical knowledge in cognitively plausible models has tended to focus on syntactic minimal pairs \cite{warstadt-etal-2023-findings, wilcox2025bigger, bunzeck2025, marvin-linzen-2018-targeted} using datasets like BLiMP and CLAMS \cite{warstadt-etal-2020-blimp-benchmark, mueller-etal-2020-cross}.
+Prior work on grammatical knowledge in cognitively plausible models has tended to focus on syntactic minimal pairs \cite{warstadt-etal-2023-findings, wilcox2025bigger, bunzeck-etal-2025-construction, marvin-linzen-2018-targeted} using datasets like BLiMP and CLAMS \cite{warstadt-etal-2020-blimp-benchmark, mueller-etal-2020-cross}.
 Studies of more complex constructions have tended to use probing and prompting (\citealt{rozner2025}; see also \citealp{weissweiler-etal-2023-construction, milliere2024LMs} for discussion).
-More recently, \babylm-like models have also been trained on curated corpora to test how relatively rare constructions are acquired from limited data \citep[e.g.,][]{misra-mahowald-2024-language, leong2024}.
-Though prior work has questioned whether complex constructions can be learned from cognitively plausible quantities of data \cite{van-schijndel-etal-2019-quantity, yedetore-etal-2023-poor, Mahowald2024Dissociating, milliere2024LMs}, our results provide evidence that even difficult constructions can be acquired from cognitively plausible data and that the extent of their acquisition correlates with other functional capacities.
+More recently, \babylm-like models have been trained on curated corpora to test how relatively rare constructions are acquired from limited data \citep[e.g.,][]{misra-mahowald-2024-language, leong2024}.
+Though prior work has questioned whether complex constructions can be learned from cognitively plausible quantities of data \cite{van-schijndel-etal-2019-quantity, yedetore-etal-2023-poor, Mahowald2024Dissociating, milliere2024LMs}, our results provide evidence that even difficult constructions can be acquired from developmentally plausible quantities of data and that the extent of acquisition correlates with general performance.